PolymeshAssociation/Grants-Program/README.md

 At the Polymesh Association, we want to improve and extend the Polymesh ecosystem.
 We offer a Grants Program to award grants to our community developers for building and extending Polymesh features.
 In this repo, you'll find how to apply for a grant using our Grants Program.
 For more information about Polymesh, visit our [website](https://polymesh.network).

+This grant process whilst based on the Web3 Grants programme (https://github.com/w3f/Grants-Program) is otherwise unassociated with the Web3 Grants programme.

 ### Guidelines

 Anyone is welcome to apply for a grant.
 Projects funded through our programs are broad in scope, but our focus lies on strong **technical** projects that add value to the Polymesh ecosystem.